| VARICOSE VEINSvascular.co.nz>varicose veins See also Varicose veins -

 Back

-When you consult a vascular surgeon a detailed
+to the top When you consult a vascular surgeon a detailed

 history will be taken with regard to your varicose veins and the nature of your